cawasser/rccst/docs/database.md

 Since it is embedded in RCCST, SQLit is easier to work with.
 Everything needed to creat the database, the tables, and the initial data is all built into the application.

+## HugSQL

+To allow us to use multiple SQL databases, we are leveraging the [HugSQL](https://www.hugsql.org) Clojure library.

+HugSQL uses special annotations (embedded in comments) inside plain old SQL files which are pre-processed when your application starts into Clojure calls are run-time.
+This lets us get the best of SQL and combine it with the best of Clojure.